kr-colab/disperseNN2/docs/source/vignette.rst

 1. Simulation
 -------------

-For this demonstration we will analyze a population of Internecivus raptus.
-Let's assume we have independent estimates from previous studies for the size of the species range and the population density: :math:`50 \times 50` km\ :math:`^2`, and 5 individuals per km\ :math:`^2`, respectively.
+For this demonstration we will analyze a population of *Internecivus raptus*.
+Let's assume we have independent estimates from previous studies for the size of the species range and the population density: :math:`200 \times 200` km\ :math:`^2`, and 5 individuals per km\ :math:`^2`, respectively.
 With values for these nuisance parameters in hand we can design custom training simulations for inferring :math:`\sigma`.
 If our a priori expectation for :math:`\sigma` in this species is somewhere between 0.2 and 3, we will simulate dispersal rates in this range.

-Below is some bash code to run the simulations using ``bat20.slim``.
+Below is some bash code to run the simulations using ``square.slim``.

 .. code-block:: bash
    :linenos: